telerik/xamarin-forms-docs/nativecontrols/android/chart/axes/chart-axes-logarithmic.md

 ---
 title: Logarithmic
-page_title: LogarithmicAxis | RadChartView | Telerik UI for Android Documentation
+page_title: LogarithmicAxis | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the LogarithmicAxis in RadChartView for Android.
 This article explains the most important things you need to know before using Value axes.
 slug: chart-axes-logarithmic
 tags: radchartview, valueaxes, value, chart, logarithmic